oysols/minimalci/README.md

 # MinimalCI

-Fast and simple continuous integration wiht Python as DSL.
+Fast and simple continuous integration with Python as DSL.

 - Server and frontend `server/`